kiraleos/dissertation/src/dissertation.md

 ## Source & Composition

-N.B: The data collection and cleaning was already done by Ioannis Bellas-Velidis and Despina Hatzidimitriou who worked on Gaia's Unresolved Galaxy Classifier (UGC) and who generously provided us with the dataset.
-What follows is **their** process of obtaining it.[^ugc]
+*N.B: The data collection and cleaning was already done by Ioannis Bellas-Velidis and Despina Hatzidimitriou who worked on Gaia's Unresolved Galaxy Classifier (UGC) and who generously provided us with the dataset.
+What follows is **their** process of obtaining it.[^ugc]*

 The instances of the data set are selected galaxies with known redshifts.
 The target value is the redshift of the source galaxy or a specific value derived from it.
 The input data are the flux values of the sampled BP/RP (blue/red photometers, the instruments on board Gaia) spectrum of the galaxy[^bprp].
 The edges of the BP spectrum are truncated by removing the first 34 and the last 6 samples, to avoid low signal-to-noise data.
 Similarly, the first 4 and the last 10 samples are removed from the RP spectrum.
-The "truncated" spectra are then concatenated to form the vector of 186 (80 BP + 106 RP) fluxes.
+The "truncated" spectra are then concatenated to form the vector of 186 (80 BP + 106 RP) fluxes in the 366nm to 996nm wavelength range.

 The galaxies used for the dataset were selected from the Sloan Digital Sky Survey Data Release 16 (SDSS DR16) archive.
 Galaxies with bad or missing photometry, size, or redshift were rejected.
 The SDSS galaxies were cross-matched with the observed Gaia galaxies.
 The result was a dataset of SDSS galaxies that were also observed by Gaia.
 Due mainly to the photometric limit of the Gaia observations, most of the high-redshift galaxies ($z>1.0$) are absent.
 The high redshift regime is very sparsely populated and would lead to a very unbalanced training set.
 Thus, an upper limit of $z=0.6$ was imposed to the SDSS redshifts, rendering a total of 520.393 sources with $0 \le z \le 0.6$ forming the final dataset.

+## Analysis

 Below is a sample of the dataset which shows 3 randomly selected galaxies.
 The first column is the redshift $z$ of the galaxy, and the remaining columns are its first 5 flux values.